How to Build Cheap Hydroponic System

 Next, drill the one hole that you need for your deep, lower bin, which will be your reservoir.
 This hole needs to be large enough to fit:

-• The power cord for your water pump, the tube(s) for your aerator(s), and the sensors for your pH/ppm/temperature meter.
+• The power cord for your water pump, the tube(s) for your aerator(s).

 • Do not make the hole any larger than you need, so as to lower the risk of insects, mildews, etc., getting into your reservoir.